-Looking for creative ways to teach the plant life cycle?
-These fun and free activities include videos, hands-on experiments, printables, and more.
-Kids of all ages will learn about the cycle, and how they can help plants grow and thrive.
+Looking for creative plant life cycle activities?
+These fun and free teaching ideas include videos, hands-on experiments, printables, and more.
+Kids of all ages will learn about the cycle and how they can help plants grow and thrive.

 1. Read The Tiny Seed by Eric Carle

-Eric Carle’s The Tiny Seed is the perfect way to introduce the plant life cycle to little ones.
-Listen to it for storytime, then use the book as a springboard to further activities.
+Eric Carle’s The Tiny Seed is one of the best plant life cycle references for little ones.
+Listen to it for story time, then use the book as a springboard for further activities.

 2. Start with an anchor chart